 To add to the ‘misery’, you are also off the grid, though Wi-Fi or 4G are more or less available at some points during the day depending on the place you stay in.
 And if the disconnectedness of everything wasn’t serious enough, then another ‘complaint’ one could make are awesome massages available right on the beach, a few steps from your bungalow.
 Life is tough, indeed.

 Now, seriously… Basically, the only real bummer appear to be the sand flies.
 They are definitely there.
 Loads of them.
 Swarms of them.
 While you can’t see them, I guarantee you will feel them and you will leave itchy and scratchy want it or not.
-But this is not something a good repellent couldn’t partially fix.
+But this is not something a good repellent couldn’t fix.

 As abandoned as the island looks, if you walk around you will see that the beach is dotted with cosy bars here and there, and if you are after partying, you certainly don’t have to worry.
 It’s available too.
-My favourite was Nest Beach Club, but there are other spots with drinks and music.
+My favourite was the Nest Beach Club, but there are other spots with drinks and music.

 While I reminisce way too often about the whole trip, there is one specific memory that stuck in my mind forever.
 One day, when I decided to follow the sound of something that definitely seemed like Cambodian modern music on the west side of the beach, hence venturing to the otherwise uninhabited part of the island, I was rewarded for my curiosity with one of the best parties of my life with locals, local music, local food and an incredible local vibe.
 Approaching from afar I could see it’s a private party.
 At some point I wanted to turn around as I felt as if I was intruding, but my curiosity was (luckily) stronger.
 As I slowly but surely made my way closer to the venue, I was invited and warmly welcomed by one of the men to join the whole party.
 It turned out it was a large group of old school friends who followed another friend, a wealthy businessman, building a new resort there.
 The party was not only meant to be a school reunion, but also a small informal ceremony before the official opening of the resort a couple months later.

 I was immediately made part of the ceremony, offered delicious sea food and drinks.
 It was a blast!
 Apparently, a handful of other travellers had the same curiosity as me and later the party turned into an international mix of people having so much fun that’s it’s hard to describe.
-Music, dancing, jokes, laughter, it had it all.
+Music, dancing, jokes, laughter, we had it all.
 It was definitely worth the massive headache the next day!
 Holy mishmash!
 I couldn’t have chosen a better time to come here.
 To this day it has remained one the sweetest memories I have had on my travels, indeed.

 Today the Koh Rong Hill Beach Resort is already open and in order to get in you obviously need to book a room or eat and drink at the wonderful pool bar, but I am sure it’s still equally warm and enjoyable with lovely parties going on.
 Though, it seems it’s geared more towards catering to a higher class traveller rather than backpackers.